pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `TASK_UNIQUE_INDEX` will be different from each to each single task.

-* A task's `TASK_UNIQUE_INDEX` will be the same as what is shown when `list` command is excuted.
+* A task's `TASK_UNIQUE_INDEX` will be the same as what is shown when `list` command is executed.
-The user can refer `list` cammand to look for the index of a certain task.
+  The user can refer `list` command to look for the index of a certain task.

 * `TASK_UNIQUE_INDEX` will never be changed once a index is assigned to a task when created.